Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Inference

-Construction of nominal to conservative confidence intervals around each estimator with respect to the true expected outcome under the true, unknown $d^*_0$ requires additional assumptions.
-For all estimators, statistical inference for $\psi_{0,d^*_0}$ relies on a second-order difference in $R_n$ between $\psi_{0,d^*_n}$ and $\psi_{0,d^*_0}$ going to 0 at a rate faster $1/\sqrt{n}$.
-In practice, how hard it is to make this condition hold depends on the extent to which the blip function has density at zero.
-If the value of the blip is always larger than $\delta > 0$ for some $\delta > 0$, then consistency of $Q_n$ is sufficient; however, if the treatment effect is zero for some covariate levels, then stronger assumptions are required.
-The non-cross-validated estimators additionally require Donsker conditions on $d^*_n$.
-In practice, these conditions on the data-adaptivity of $d^*_n$ hold if, for example, the optimal rule is a function of one covariate, or, if a higher-dimensional covariate set is used, one is willing to make strong smoothness assumptions on, for example, the blip function \citep{van2015targeted, luedtkeSLODTR, van2003unified}.
-CV-TMLE relaxes these Donsker conditions on $d^*_n$.
-Thus, in a randomized trial, if employing CV-TMLE for this estimand, the only condition needed is that $d^*_n$ converges fast enough to $d_0^*$.
+Construction of nominal to conservative confidence intervals around each of the non-cross-validated estimators with respect to the true expected outcome under the true, unknown $d^*_0$ requires additional assumptions.
+For these estimators, statistical inference for $\psi_{0,d^*_0}$ relies on a second-order difference in $R_n$ between $\psi_{0,d^*_n}$ and $\psi_{0,d^*_0}$ going to 0 at a rate faster $1/\sqrt{n}$.
+In practice, how hard it is to make this condition hold depends on the extent to which the blip function as a random variable (function of $W$) has density at zero.
+If the value of the blip is always larger than $\delta > 0$ for some $\delta > 0$, then consistency of $Q_n$ is sufficient; however, if the treatment effect is zero for some covariate values that have positive probability of occurring, then stronger assumptions are required \citep{luedtkeSLODTR, van2015targeted}.
+The non-cross-validated estimators additionally require Donsker class conditions on $IC_{d^*_n}(Q_n,g_n)$, thereby also restricting the adaptivity of $d_n^*$ (informally, that $d^*_n$ not be an overfit of $d_0^*$).
+In practice, these conditions on the data-adaptivity of $d^*_n$ hold if, for example, the optimal rule is a function of one covariate, or, if a higher-dimensional covariate set is used, one is willing to make strong smoothness assumptions, for example, on the blip function.

+CV-TMLE also relaxes these additional Donsker conditions on $d^*_n$.
+Thus, in a randomized trial, if employing CV-TMLE for $\psi_{0,d^*_0}$, the only condition needed is that $\psi_{0,d_{n,v}^*} - \psi_{0,d^*_0} = o_P(n^{-1/2})$.
+This condition is carefully addressed in \cite{luedtkeSLODTR} and can be expressed in terms of a condition on $P(B_0<x)$ to converge to zero at a fast enough rate in $x$ as $x$ approaches $0$.